-Take a look throughout the decades as WA Police celebrates 100 years of women in policing.
+Take a look throughout the decades as the WA Police Force celebrates 100 years of women in policing.

 The Woman's Police Unit in attendance at the retirement parade for Commissioner John Doyle in 1952